top of page

 I’ve encountered narcissistic individuals, and the experience is visceral.
 It lives in the body.
 I’ve felt talked at, not with.
 I’ve left interactions feeling foggy and unsettled.
 I’ve felt the hair on the back of my neck stand up.

 There’s a distinct lack of warmth, empathy, and true reciprocity.
-The connection feels hollow—transactional.
-Not human in the way real connection feels human.
+The connection feels hollow and transactional rather than mutual and emotionally attuned.
 Narcissistic individuals often objectify others, seeing people as a means to an end rather than as separate, whole beings.

 Vulnerability Becomes a Target